Scroll Top

 Special Working Holidays

-For work performed, an employee in the Philippines is entitled only to his basic rate.
-No premium pay is required since work performed on said days is considered work on ordinary working days.
+An employee in the Philippines is entitled only to his basic rate for work performed under special working days.
+No premium pay is required since work delivered on said days is considered work on ordinary working days.

 Download our Brochure